Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Oats (Quaker) (1 Serving)

 Add Protein

-Incorporate a source of protein, such as a boiled egg or a handful of nuts, to your meal.
-Protein helps slow the absorption of carbohydrates.
+Incorporate a source of protein, such as a boiled egg, Greek yogurt, or a handful of nuts, to your meal to slow down the absorption of carbohydrates.

 Include Healthy Fats

-Add healthy fats like a tablespoon of chia seeds or a few slices of avocado to your oats.
-These fats can help stabilize blood sugar levels.
+Add a small amount of healthy fats, like a tablespoon of chia seeds or a few slices of avocado, to your oats to help stabilize blood sugar levels.

 Reduce Sugar